 SDK Developer Guide Release 3.1.1

-The Affdex SDK for macOS is distributed as a CocoaPod.
+The Affdex SDK for iOS is distributed as a CocoaPod.
 If you do not have CocoaPods installed on your Mac, please install it using the instructions in the CocoaPods Getting Started Guide.

 Watch the video tutorial below to help you get started on how to use the SDK: